Healthy

 Using the outdoors to improve physical fitness and mental wellbeing through fresh air and “green” spaces.

-Key principles from the strategy that drive our project include:
+Key principles that drive our project include:

 The Getting It Right For Every Child (GIRFEC) framework is the national approach to supporting children.
 Our playground vision is mapped to the SHANARRI wellbeing indicators to ensure Viewlands students are: